floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I File a Claim in a Florida Small Claims Court?

-To file a small claim in Florida, the plaintiff must be 18 or older and must have a claim of no more than $5,000.
+To file a small claim in Florida, the plaintiff should be 18 or older and have a claim of no more than $5,000.
 This amount does not include interests, attorney’s fees, and filing fees.
 Interested persons can file a complaint by completing and submitting a Statement of Claim.
 The statement is available and should be filed with the Clerk of Court in each county.
 If the claim is based on a document, a copy of the document should be submitted with the statement.
 Suits can be filed in person at the office of the Clerk of Court or by mail.
 Filing fees may apply and vary by county.
-A pre-trial conference will be scheduled upon the filing of the claim.
+A pre-trial conference is typically scheduled after the claim is filed.

-Small claims must be filed in specific locations:
+Small claims may be filed in specific locations:

 • Where the defendant lives